no0neIO/magento2-cusom-module-/README.md

-# magento2 Cusom module-
+# magento2 custom module

-## As simple module for mangento2, that it's pupose is to trigger an event when an customer order is made, and extend some out of the box functionality.
+A simple module for magento2.
+It's purpose is to trigger an event when an order is made.